tarunsachdeva/blog/_posts/2018-09-12-leadership-practice-individual-domain.markdown

 	* Placement within the organization: promotions and demotions
 	* Managing their exit, if necessary (firing, quitting, etc)

 * There are hundreds, if not thousands of frameworks to help with the above practices.
 These come from books, blog posts, and other places.
 These are the tangibles that help make the practices of leadership easier.
-Remember these are tools in your toolbelt.
+Remember these are tools in a toolbelt.
 There are multiple ways of managing each one of the above areas of responsibility.

 	* Growth and Development: Training plans, Skills matrix
 	* Understanding Them: User Manuals
 	* Goals and Output: OKR's
 	* Guidance and Feedback: 1:1s, Direct Feedback methods

+I'll continue adding to this post as time goes on.